- What is the purpose of the Fund for Vocations?

 We only issue grants to candidates who have stopped incurring student loan debt.
 If you will not be taking out additional loans (i.e. you are in your last semester of school) you may apply.

 - I know I have a vocation to religious life, but I have one or more semesters until I graduate from college.
 I will have to borrow for tuition and/or other costs to continue my education.
 What should I do?

 - Consider the prudence of increasing your debt burden when you know or suspect that you have a vocation.
-It will be that much more difficult to pursue your vocation, resulting in a greater delay or a higher dependence on the charity of others, including on the Fund for Vocations.
+It may be that much more difficult to pursue your vocation resulting in a greater delay or a higher dependence on the charity of others.

 - Why must I agree to release some personal information to be able to apply for a grant?